loopwerk/loopwerk.io/content/articles/2026-02-12-hugo-vs-publish-vs-saga.md

 ### Frontmatter

-The markdown content is almost identical across all three generators, with some notable differences when it comes to the frontmatter -- the embedded metadata at the top of the markdown file:
+The Markdown content is almost identical across all three generators, with some notable differences when it comes to the frontmatter -- the embedded metadata at the top of the Markdown file:

 ```text title="Hugo"
 ---